Leica Q Typ 116 vs SL

 - More compact: Is smaller (130x80mm vs 147x104mm) and thus needs less room in the bag.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in June 2015).

-Advantages of the Leica SL (Typ 601):
+Arguments in favor of the Leica SL (Typ 601):

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.